dbcookcan/vsphere_powershell/README.md

 # Scripts
 Backup-vSPhere-Config.ps1 - Backup ESXi config to local directory and push to AWS S3 bucket.

+FindIP_ps1 - Search environment for the machine owning a specific IP.

+Find_MAC.ps1 - Search environment for the machine owning a sspecific MAC address.

+List_VM_Datastores - List all machines and associated datastores.

+Manage_PG.ps1 - Build/ensure all hosts have the predefined Port Groups in the standard switches.

+Snapshot-Create.ps1 - Create snapshots of FQDN provided.
+Matches FQDN to vSphere name and creates snapshot.

-Delete-Snapshots.ps1 - Unilaterly consolidates (deletes) all snapshots on a VMware esxi platform.
+Snapshot-Deletes.ps1 - Unilaterly consolidates (deletes) all snapshots on a VMware esxi platform.

+TPS_turn_on.ps1 - Turn on host flag & turn on vm flags if necessary to enable Transparent Page Sharing.

 vSphere-guest-disk-sizes.ps1 - Report VM disk partition sizes, free space and datastore fill percentage.